The Calvary Christian School Handbook

 LUNCHES AND LUNCHROOM

-Daily specials and regular menu items are available for purchase each day in our lunchroom for students in grades 1-12.
+Daily specials and regular menu items are available for purchase each day in our lunchroom for students in grades K3-12.
 Lunch orders are taken each morning.
 Students may pay daily in the lunchroom or parents may open a lunch “account” from which daily purchases will be deducted.
-“Charging” lunch is not permitted.

 Calvary uses fundraisers for two primary purposes.
-School-wide fundraisers are used to supplement tuition income to provide services not included in the annual budget or in need of additional funding.
+School-wide fundraisers are used to supplement tuition income to provide maintenance services not included in the annual budget and to make improvements to our campus.
 Individual classes may also use fundraisers to raise monies for their trips and activities.
 Your support of and involvement in these fundraisers is greatly appreciated.
 All fundraisers must be approved by the administration.

-The program works like this: UnitedScrip purchase gift cards (scrip), locally and nationally, from grocery, restaurant, retail, and department stores in large quantities, at a discount.
-Families will purchase the gift cards at face value from CCS.
-CCS earns a percentage (2 - 20%) on each purchase — which we will share with you!
+The program works like this: UnitedScrip purchases gift cards (scrip), locally and nationally, from grocery, restaurant, retail, and department stores in large quantities, at a discount.
+Families purchase the gift cards at face value from CCS.
+CCS earns a percentage (2 – 20%) on each purchase — which we share with you!

 Please contact our program coordinator through the school office for more information.